Golf Pre Shot Routine

 Putting Lesson

-Imagine… after only a single putting lesson with your golf coach… you no longer have to wonder… https://youtu.be/sOpiALACP2E “How do I become a better golf putter?”
+Imagine… after only a single putting lesson with your golf coach… you no longer have to wonder… “How do I become a better golf putter?”
 “How do I determine my best putting stroke?”
-“Should I putt straight back and
+“Should I putt straight back and straight

 Read More »